colyseus/docs/docs/state/schema.md

 ### Limitations and best practices

+- Each `Schema` structure can hold up to `64` fields.
+If you need more fields, use nested `Schema` structures.
 - `NaN` or `null` numbers are encoded as `0`
 - `null` strings are encoded as `""`
 - `Infinity` numbers are encoded as `Number.MAX_SAFE_INTEGER`